Natural Resources

 students from Iowa colleges and universities to serve as

-summer interns at the companies.
+summer interns at companies.
 The interns, many of whom

 are highly trained in engineering, identify processes in